The Pulse of K-Entertainment

 #K-Beauty#TirTir#K-Beauty M&A#Round Lab#Skinfood#Beauty of Joseon

 K-beauty's dealmaking boom is turning Korean beauty companies into blue-chip global assets, with 29 South Korean cosmetics transactions worth 3.59 trillion won completed in 2025 according to The Korea Herald's report on MMP data.
-Donga reported a near-identical 3.5934 trillion won total and said five more deals were already done in the first quarter of 2026, which tells you this is not a one-quarter sugar high but a full-market repricing.
+A separate Dong-A Ilbo report put the total at 3.5934 trillion won and said first-quarter 2026 cosmetics exports reached a record $2.18 billion.
 Investors are no longer buying K-beauty on vibes alone.
+That record pace helps explain why capital is now spreading across the category instead of chasing one breakout product.
 They are buying brands, manufacturers, packaging suppliers, and distributors because export growth has made the category look less like a trend and more like infrastructure.
 If you want the consumer-facing proof point, our earlier coverage of TirTir's breakout global moment already showed how fast one Korean beauty label can scale once global demand locks in.
+Our more recent look at APR and Medicube's TIME100 breakthrough showed the same story reaching prestige-market scale.

 Record deal value is the headline, but the mix of targets matters more

 K-beauty M&A hit a new ceiling in 2025, but the more revealing detail is where the money actually went.
 According to The Korea Herald, Goodai Global paid about 600 billion won for Seorin Company, the owner of Round Lab, and about 150 billion won for Skinfood, while KKR acquired packaging firm Samhwa for 733 billion won and Ascent Equity Partners bought C&C International for 285 billion won.
-Donga confirmed the same broader pattern and added that five cosmetics deals were completed in Q1 2026 alone.
-That spread across brands, packaging, ODM capacity, and distribution is the real tell.
+The Dong-A Ilbo report confirmed the same wider spread across brands, packaging, and production capacity.
+That breadth matters because repeat export wins usually depend on supply-chain control as much as consumer buzz.
+That is the real tell.
 Buyers are not chasing a single hero serum.
 They are assembling the machinery that gets Korean beauty from lab bench to global checkout, which is exactly how a sector starts looking investable at scale rather than merely fashionable for the moment.

 Goodai Global is building the clearest K-beauty house-of-brands play

 Goodai Global is the company everyone else in the market now has to answer to.
-Korea Herald confirmed the Round Lab and Skinfood deals, while Donga reported that the group already had Beauty of Joseon and TirTir in its portfolio before expanding further with Hansung USA in March.
+Korea Herald confirmed the Round Lab and Skinfood deals, while the Dong-A Ilbo report said the group already had Beauty of Joseon and TirTir in its portfolio before expanding further with Hansung USA.
 That matters because Hansung gives Goodai more grip on North American distribution, not just more products to market.
-This is the beauty version of buying the label, the factory relationships, and the overseas shelf space at the same time.
-It is also why global storefronts such as OLIVE YOUNG Global matter strategically.
+It also gives the group a cleaner answer to the 2026 question investors keep asking: who owns the breakout brand, the overseas shelf space, and the logistics bridge at the same time?
+This is the beauty version of buying the label, the factory relationships, and the retail runway in one move, which is why global storefronts such as Olive Young matter strategically, especially after Olive Young's California launch plans showed how the retailer wants to own shelf space as well as discovery.
 Retail visibility is no longer downstream from the brand story.
 It is part of the asset story itself.

 Beauty of Joseon skincare campaign image with two models holding sunscreen products